Boat people headed for Hong Kong

 market system".
 Since then, Vietnam experienced some instability of

 economic growth.
 But now it looks going well.
-On the other hand, the fact

-that a strong support of the economic growth is abundant money which is
+On the other hand, the fact that a strong support of the economic growth

 The people who were sent back to Vietnam, they had much more dramatical